freddieventura/freddieventura.github.io/_posts/2023-12-22-creating-own-syntax-highlight-vim.md

 As you can see in the image of the post you can appreciate how beautiful our notes look like now.

-This is call ricing it , innit? :)
+This is what they call ricing it , innit? :)